'One heck of a ride': SpaceX launches astronauts into space

 The Resilience crew includes commander Mike Hopkins and two fellow NASA astronauts, mission pilot Victor Glover and physicist Shannon Walker.
 They were joined by Japanese astronaut Soichi Noguchi, making his third trip to space after previously flying on the U.S. shuttle in 2005 and Soyuz in 2009.

-Musk, the billionaire SpaceX chief executive who is also CEO of electric carmaker and battery manufacturer Tesla Inc, will likely not have watched the liftoff from the Kennedy Space Center launch control room, NASA officials said.
-Musk said on Saturday he “most likely” has a moderate case of COVID-19.
+Musk, the billionaire SpaceX chief executive who is also CEO of electric carmaker and battery manufacturer Tesla Inc TSLA.O, will likely not have watched the liftoff from the Kennedy Space Center launch control room, NASA officials said.
+Musk said on Saturday he "most likely" has a moderate case of COVID-19.

 SpaceX and NASA have conducted contact-tracing and determined Musk had not come into contact with anyone who interacted with the astronauts.